carlesmu/isbg/README.rst

 ------------

-**isbg** install a python package module and also a script to use it ``isbg``, it also install another script to unwrap messages: ``sa_unwrap``.
+**isbg** install a python package module and also a script to use it ``isbg``, it also install another script to unwrap messages: ``isbg_sa_unwrap``.

 Dependencies
 ~~~~~~~~~~~~

 **isbg** is written in the Python language.
 Python is installed by default on
 most Linux systems.
 You can can find out more about Python at
 `Python home page`_.

 Make sure you have *SpamAssassin* installed.
 All the necessary information